-Prices in USD, assuming 11.10 cents per KWh latest data available as of Jan.
-2023 based on the US Energy Information Administration (US EIA): www.eia.gov/electricity/stde/.
+Prices in USD, assuming 12.36 cents per KWh latest data available as of Nov 2023 based on the US Energy Information Administration (US EIA): www.eia.gov/electricity/state/.
 Prices are estimates and for illustrative purposes only. †Electricity intensity of printing a single bill.
-Sources: Deutsche Bank study, "Future of Payments: When digital currencies become mainstream", MoneySuperMarket.com, Ripple, Coinanalysis.io, Blockchain.com and Cambridge University Centre for Alternative Finance.
+Sources: Deutsche Bank study, "Future of Payments: When digital currencies become mainstream", MoneySuperMarket.com, Ripple, Coinanalysis.io, Blockchain.com and Cambridge University Centre for Alternative Finance. ‡According to the Arbitrum network.
 Past performance does not guarantee future results.
 Note that "electricity cost per transaction" should be taken as the upper range of an estimate as multiple transaction settlements may be contained within a single on-chain transaction.
+Note: Ether is the native cryptocurrency of the Ethereum network.